Credit Suisse hit by weak investment bank performance

 CEO Dougan said the bank was eager to settle the probe, but that the timing and outcome remained uncertain.
 It set aside an additional 107 million francs for legal fees in the quarter.

-Credit Suisse's group net profit of 859 million Swiss francs ($977.19 million) missed analyst views, which averaged 1.155 billion francs in a Reuters poll.
+Credit Suisse's group net profit of 859 million Swiss francs (581.38 million pounds) missed analyst views, which averaged 1.155 billion francs in a Reuters poll.

 "Our intention remains to deliver cash returns to our shareholders at or above 2013 levels," CEO Dougan said.